richardpauldev/578PA3.2/README.md

 # Getting started #

-Start by running your consistency-only replicated server (or using the [sample solution](https://bitbucket.org/distrsys/fault-tolerant-db/src/master/src/server/AVDBReplicatedServer.java) with [STUDENT_TESTING_MODE`=false`](https://bitbucket.org/distrsys/fault-tolerant-db/src/9a12b86469508854d641de52f19170ec6db712b5/test/GraderCommonSetup.java#lines-93)) by running GraderConsistency with [`TEST_FAULT_TOLERANCE`](https://bitbucket.org/distrsys/fault-tolerant-db/src/9a12b86469508854d641de52f19170ec6db712b5/test/GraderCommonSetup.java#lines-90) set to `false`.
+Start by running your consistency-only replicated server (or using the [sample solution](https://bitbucket.org/distrsys/fault-tolerant-db/src/master/src/server/AVDBReplicatedServer.java) with [STUDENT_TESTING_MODE`=false`](https://bitbucket.org/distrsys/fault-tolerant-db/src/9a12b86469508854d641de52f19170ec6db712b5/test/GraderCommonSetup.java#lines-93)) by running GraderConsistency.
 You should see the old consistency-only tests pass.
 You should also see at least the first test in `GraderFaultTolerance` pass.

-Next, revert  `TEST_FAULT_TOLERANCE` (and `STUDENT_TESTING_MODE` if modified) to its default `true`, and verify that tests in [`GraderFaultTolerance`](https://bitbucket.org/distrsys/fault-tolerant-db/src/master/test/GraderFaultTolerance.java) fail.
+Next, revert `STUDENT_TESTING_MODE` to its default `true`, and verify that tests in [`GraderFaultTolerance`](https://bitbucket.org/distrsys/fault-tolerant-db/src/master/test/GraderFaultTolerance.java) fail.
 These tests fail because both `MyDBFaultTolerantServerZK` and `MyDBReplicableApp` throw "unimplemented" runtime exceptions, which you can see by disabling the default `PROCESS_MODE=true` flag so everything runs in a single JVM.

 From here on, you need to read the documentation of each test, understand why it's failing, and take it from there to make your replicated server consistent and fault-tolerant.
+The documentation and test method names should be self-explanatory.

 ***